 You can simply restart the user story and resume working on it.
 If you need to submit another pull request to patch the feature, you can continue with step 4.

-At Ombu Labs we like to invite all stakeholders to our project management tools.
-I like how Pivotal Tracker makes it easy to communicate that some stories will be delivered in this sprint and some will have to wait until the next sprint.
+At Ombu Labs we like to work closely with our clients' teams and communicate openly.
+We like how Pivotal Tracker makes it easy to communicate that some stories will be delivered in this sprint and some will have to wait until the next sprint.
 It is a great way to manage expectations.
+We like to invite our clients into our Pivotal Tracker project so we can work together in there; however, if our client already has a project management tool they use, we are happy to adapt.